Jon Tries to Explain How to Solve the Rubik's Cube

 This is a beginner's method which is about the easiest to remember and do.

 The aim here is to be able to solve the cube consistently and confidently.

-If you want to go faster (which is a worthy goal but is certainly not necessary!)
+If you want to go really fast (which is a worthy goal but is

 If you have a mathematical inclination you can see how